qn0x/blog/_posts/2017-10-01-building-a-custom-60-percent-mechanical-keyboard.md

  They seem to be compatible with the b.face PCB but I'm not planning on replacing the switches anytime soon.
 I also don't know how tight they fit the switches and because I may travel with the board, I didn't want to risk them being loose and the switches falling out.

 ### Tools
- * small flat head screwdriver that allows opening of the switches
+ * small flat head screwdriver that allows opening of the switches (alternatively a switch opener)
  * pliers/scissors for removing the excess plastic from the PCB-mountable switches, cutting the sound dampening material and opening all the packages :)
  * small philipp's head screwdriver for the stabilizers and case
  * paper clip for testing of the PCB